the-drunk-coder/megra-doc/docs/function-reference/global-commands.md

 You need some experience with `node` and `npm` (have them installed, etc).
 You can find the visualizer here: https://github.com/the-drunk-coder/megra-visualizer

+As a parameter, you can pass `:exclude` followed by a list of tags to exclude certain generators from visualization:

+`(connect-visualizer :exclude 'foo 'bar) ;; exclude all generators whose tags contain 'foo or 'bar`

 ---

 ## `defpart`